mb-14/mb-14.github.io/_posts/2023-07-18-measuring-agi.md

 ### Evolving learning environments

-One way to introduce novelty in tasks to test for generality is to design dynamic learning environments and problem domains which evolve along with the agent being trained to introduce evolving tasks with increasing difficulty and complexity.
+One way of introducing novel tasks for a system to solve is to design dynamic learning environments and problem domains that evolve along with the the capabilities of the system.
+These environments and domains continuously generate new tasks of increasing difficulty and complexity, enabling the system to progressively enhance its problem-solving skills.